yaml/yaml-test-suite/doc/tag-usage.md

-folded      The test uses '>' folded scalars footer      The test has '...' footer tokens indent      The test is concerned with indentation issues literal     The test uses '|' literal scalars mapping     The test is concerned with mapping issues scalar      The test is concerned with scalar issues sequence    The test is concerned with sequence issues simple      The test uses simple YAML
+folded      The test uses '>' folded scalars footer      The test has '...' footer tokens indent      The test is concerned with indentation issues jayt        Just Another YAML Test.
+Tests of dubious value. literal     The test uses '|' literal scalars mapping     The test is concerned with mapping issues missing     The test has explicit pair with key or value missing scalar      The test is concerned with scalar issues sequence    The test is concerned with sequence issues simple      The test uses simple YAML